Who we are

 The purpose of the Native Plant Society of Texas is the promotion of research, conservation and utilization of native plants and plant habitats of Texas through education, outreach and example.

-The Native Plant Society of Texas is a 501(c)(3) non-profit organization, funded by membership dues, individual and corporate contributions, and foundation grants.
-The Society is run by volunteers, working primarily through over 30 local chapters around the state.
+The Native Plant Society of Texas is a 501(c)(3) non-profit organization, funded by membership dues, individual and corporate contributions, and foundation grants and run by volunteers.

 The Native Plant Society of Texas was founded on April 25, 1981 in Denton, following organizational efforts begun by Carroll Abbott and others in 1980.
 The Native Plant Society of Texas was originally organized as an unincorporated association.
 In January 1994 it incorporated as a non-profit corporation in the State of Texas.

 The late Ann Miller Gonzalez, who served as President in 1988, and later became Society Historian, wrote about the founding of the Society.